 I use Placeit to showcase my artwork in various settings, from living rooms to bedrooms.
 It is an excellent way to create content for Instagram.
 I have also used those same images to showcase my artwork on my website.
 Using mock-up tools can ultimately help you increase sales of your artwork.

 By incorporating mock-up tools like Placeit into your art page and your Instagram strategy, you can create an abundance of captivating art content that resonates with your target audience.
 It allows you to present your artwork in versatile settings, expanding your visual storytelling possibilities and fostering a deeper connection with your followers.

 Now that you have implemented various tactics to grow your Instagram following, it’s time to promote your account further.
 After all, only so many people will stumble upon your profile on their own.

 One way to promote your account is to collaborate with other artists or brands.
 Reach out to like-minded individuals or other businesses and propose a collaboration that benefits all parties involved.
 This could be as simple as a joint Instagram post or a more complex project.
 Collaborating with others exposes your account to their followers and can lead to new creative opportunities.

 Lastly, pay attention to the power of cross-promotion.
 Include links to your front page, blog and Instagram account if you have a website or blog.
 You can also include your own page and Instagram profile in your email signature and business cards.

 Promoting your account increases engagement, the chances of attracting new followers, and growing your audience and number of followers.
 With these tips, you’ll be on your way to a thousand followers and becoming an Instagram influencer in no time.

-Remember to optimize your profile, post regularly, use high-quality images, engage with fellow artists, collaborate with brands, share your process, utilize hashtags, use Instagram stories, and promote your account.
+Remember to optimize your profile, post regularly, use high-quality images, engage with followers, share your process, utilize hashtags and use Instagram stories to promote your account.